AllysonMcGrath/express-note-taker/README.md

 ## Description

 This is a project where we were given the front end html and css and expected to create routes to get and post notes to a notetaking website.
 The site allows a user to enter a note, which is then added to the notes array and is displayed on the site.
 The user can also click on a past note to display the details.
 A delete route was also created so that the user can click on the trash can to delete a note.
 Express.js was used in order to post, delete, and get notes.
-The site is